Skip to main content

 spelling

-For word spellings, consult these references in order:
+For word spelling and grammar, consult these references:

 When the dictionary lists multiple choices for word spellings (e.g., "canceled" and "cancelled"), use the first-listed spelling.
 If Webster's provides different spellings in different listings, (e.g., "tee shirt" and "T-shirt"), use the spelling that appears with the full definition ("T-shirt").